 - Personal care.
 Adult day services usually can help with personal hygiene, bathing and grooming.
 They can also help with the use of walkers, wheelchairs, or other assistive devices.

 - Nursing care and monitoring.
 This will vary by location, but often nursing staff is available and can offer assistance with taking medications.
 If you have specific needs, it’s a good idea to ask about those upfront.

 Usually adult day services charge by the full- or half-day.
 There may be a la carte charges for some services such as transportation or special diet meals.
 According to Genworth, the national average adult day services cost in 2019 was $1,625 per month.
 Again, payment options vary by location.
 Private pay is always an option but local Medicaid programs, or programs through the Veterans Benefits Administration, may cover a part or all of the incremental costs.

 Respite care is short-term or temporary care and housing for a loved one, usually when their caregiver needs a rest or plans to be absent due to vacation or travel.
 Respite is also appropriate for those who need additional short-term help after a hospital or skilled nursing facility stay.
 And, as a trial stay, respite is also a great opportunity for a senior to “try out” a senior living community.

 Respite Care in A SENIOR LIVING COMMUNITY

-The most common form of respite care is when an older adult moves into a senior living community for a limited period of time: from a few days to a week, a month, and sometimes longer.
-In those cases, the services available will be everything that assisted living usually offers, including:
+The most common form of respite care is when an older adult moves into a senior living community for a limited period of time: from a few days to a week, a month, or sometimes longer.
+In those cases, the services available will be everything that assisted living offers, including:

 - A furnished apartment including linens, towels, and kitchen items